Course Code: SFSM

 Course Structure and Requirements

-This course is offered on demand, which means that the content is available in its entirety starting on March 12, 2018 with no closing date.
-Students may enroll anytime after March 12, and may complete all content at any time suitable to their schedule.
+This course is offered on demand, which means that the content is available in its entirety starting on March 12, 2018.
+Students may enroll anytime before 12 August, 2018, and may complete all content at any time suitable to their schedule and before 31, August 2018.
 While on-demand courses are not monitored by course staff or instructors, we encourage students to share their experiences, questions, and resources with one another using the discussion forum anyway.

 Structure: Video lectures, readings, and quizzes